evkapsal/Hackathon-Azure-BCDR/Hans-On-Lab Material.md

 9. Go to *Security Center* **Overview** and select **File Integrity Monitoring**.
 Select your **Log Analytics Workspace** and click **Enable**.

 	![Azure portal](Pictures/sec10.png)

+10. Let the solution to collect data and review from the left blade the solution that **Security Center** can offer.
+More related tasks for security center [**here**](https://docs.microsoft.com/en-us/azure/security-center/security-center-onboarding).

 ### Task 5: Deploy Network Monitor Solution